 The 17th Conference of the Parties of the Convention on International Trade in Endangered Species (CITES) closed on 4 October in Johannesburg, South Africa.
 The EU participated for the first time as a Party, alongside all 28 Member States, speaking and voting as a block with a strong united voice.
 All proposals put forward by the EU were adopted.
 The EU and 182 countries that are Parties to CITES decided to grant higher protection to a range of plants and animals that are endangered due to their legal or illegal trade.

-For further information please consult the webpage of the CITES Secretariat.
+For further information on CoP17, including the CoP results, please consult the CITES webpage.

 16th Conference of the Parties - Bangkok (Thailand), 3 - 14 March 2013